python-discord/summer-code-jam-2020/mysterious-mice/README.md

 ## Sources

-All photos take on or of Mars are courtesy of NASA.
+All photos taken on or of Mars are courtesy of NASA.
 The starry background image is courtesy of [1-background.com](https://1-background.com/stars_1.htm)